stacksgov/sips/sips/sip-02X/sip-02X-multisignature-transaction-signing-order-independence.md

 # Abstract

-Multisig transactions work by requiring multiple private keys to sign off on a transaction before it can be executed on the Stacks network.
-For example, a Stacks wallet may require two out of three private keys to be used in order to authorize a transaction.
-This means that all three parties involved in the transaction must agree to the terms of the transaction and sign off on it before the funds can be moved.
-Overall, multisig transactions provide an extra layer of security and control over Stacks transactions, making them a valuable tool for anyone looking to protect their funds.
+Multisig transactions require multiple private keys to sign off on a transaction before it can be executed on the Stacks network.
+For example, a Stacks wallet may require the use of two out of three private keys to authorize a transaction.
+This means that multiple parties involved in the transaction must agree to the terms of the transaction and sign off on it before the funds can be transferred.
+Multisig transactions offer an additional layer of security and control over Stacks transactions, making them an essential tool for anyone looking to safeguard their funds.

-For such transactions to be really flexible and useful for common users, DAOs, dApps, and companies - it is important for signatures to be order-independent.
-Current restrictions in signature orders prevent multisignature solutions to emerge.
+For these transactions to be genuinely flexible and useful for common users, DAOs, dApps, and Stacks ecosystem projects, it is essential for signatures to be order-independent.
+Current restrictions on signature orders impede the emergence of multisignature solutions.
+Implementing this feature will result in an easier user experience and increased security when using Multisig wallets within the Stacks ecosystem.
+This will provide a user-friendly approach for multiple parties to cooperate in a secure environment to participate in Staking STX, Treasury Management for DAOs, and interact with dApps.

 # License and Copyright